Time To Go

 Time To Go Level:

 “Time To Go” is a late intermediate to early advanced piano solo.
 The lush 7th and 9th chords are combined with different rhythms in 6/8 time.
 This creates an ebb and flow feel to the piece.
-Meanwhile, the cross rhythms create a sweet, poignant mood.
+Meanwhile, the cross-rhythms create a sweet, poignant mood.
 Put together, this is a fantastic recital piece that your studio audience will remember.

 • Mode: C Major (with additional accidentals)